Tony Awards 2024: See the full list of winners | KRDO

 By Alli Rosenbloom, CNN

-(CNN) — The 2024 Tony Awards are taking place on Sunday from the David H. Koch Theater at Lincoln Center for the Performing Arts in New York City.
+(CNN) — The 2024 Tony Awards were held on Sunday night at the David H. Koch Theater at Lincoln Center for the Performing Arts in New York City.

-Oscar and Tony award winner Ariana DeBose is returning to host the telecast for the third time, and “Pose” star Billy Porter is set to receive the 2024 Isabelle Stevenson Tony Award, which will recognize his activism in the LGBTQ+ communities.
+Oscar and Tony award winner Ariana DeBose returned to host the telecast for the third time.

-Heading into the ceremony, Alicia Keys’ ambitious musical “Hell’s Kitchen” and “Stereophonic,” a play set in the ’70s about fictional band, led with 13 nominations each.
-Cast members from both productions are set to perform during the ceremony as well.
+The Daniel Aukin-directed production “Stereophonic,” a play set in the ’70s about fictional band, was the evening’s big winner with five Tonys, including best direction and best play.

-“The Outsiders,” a musical based on the popular S.E.
-Hinton novel, which also inspired a 1983 movie with a superstar cast, scored 12 nominations.
+“The Outsiders,” a musical co-produced by Angelina Jolie that’s based on the S.E.
+Hinton novel, scored four wins.
+“Merrily We Roll Along,” starring first-time Tony winners Daniel Radcliffe and Jonathan Groff, also won four Tonys.

-Cast members from productions including “Cabaret at the Kit Kat Club,” “The Who’s Tommy,” “Water for Elephants” and the Hillary Clinton-produced “Suffs,” among others, are slated to perform.
+The stage was lit up with a number of show-stopping performances, including numbers by Radcliffe, Groff and Lindsay Mendez and the cast of “Merrily We Roll Along,” The Who’s Pete Townsend and the cast of “The Who’s Tommy,” Keys and Jay-Z with the cast of “Hell’s Kitchen” and Eddie Redmayne with the cast of “Cabaret at the Kit Kat Club,” among others.

-The Tony Awards will air on CBS at 8 p.m.
-EDT/5 p.m.
-PDT and will stream on Paramount+ in the US.
+In addition to Radcliffe and Groff, there were a number of first-time winners, including Sarah Paulson for “Appropriate,” Jeremy Strong for “An Enemy of the State” and Kecia Lewis for the Alicia Keys-produced musical “Hell’s Kitchen.”

-Here is a look at the full list of nominees, with winners indicated in bold, including those that were announced prior to the telecast.
+Here is a full list of winners, including those that were announced prior to the telecast.

 Best play